UBC-MOAD/ccar-modeling-docs/index.rst

 from the prospect of Trace Elements and Isotopes (TEIs).

-The CCAR modelling team is developming a set of parameterizations under the architecture of NEMO_ 3.4 to simulate TEIs offline in the Arctic Ocean and incorporate the result with observations from the two back-to-back GEOTRACES cruies in the Candian side of the Arctic and the Labrador Sea.
+The CCAR modeling team is developing a set of parameterizations under the architecture of NEMO_ 3.4 to simulate TEIs offline in the Arctic Ocean and incorporate the result with observations from the two back-to-back GEOTRACES cruises in the Canadian side of the Arctic and the Labrador Sea.
-The modelling efforts is aiming to produce refined estimates of the current state of the TEIs and examine its linkage with other factors in the climate system
+The modeling efforts is aiming to produce refined estimates of the current state of the TEIs and examine its linkage with other factors in the climate system

 .. _NEMO: http://www.nemo-ocean.eu/